-Pencil in these must-do summer events and end 2016/start 2017 like you mean it.
+Pencil in these must-do summer events and end 2017/start 2018 like you mean it.

-Due to popular demand, extra performances of the much-loved Christmas production of The Nutcracker will be performed at Brisbane’s Queensland Performing Arts Centre (QPAC).
+The much-loved Christmas production of The Nutcracker will be performed at Brisbane’s Queensland Performing Arts Centre (QPAC).
 We may not have the traditional white-snow Christmas in Queensland, but you can into the Christmas spirit at this seasonal favourite.
 You won’t want to wait any longer to book your tickets because seats are selling out faster than a T-Swift concert.

 Round up the kids and ring in the new year at one of the most magical events in the country.
-We’re talking fairies, fire ceremonies, prayers for world peace led by Tibetan monks, and some big-name international and local acts in music and entertainment, including Buffy Sainte-Marie, Paul Kelly, Montaigne, Gang of Youths, and Australia’s favourite science guru, Dr Karl Kruszelnicki.
+We’re talking fairies, fire ceremonies, prayers for world peace led by Tibetan monks, and some big-name international and local acts in music and entertainment, including Kate Miller-Heidke, Husky, Baker Boy, and Australia’s favourite science guru, Dr Karl Kruszelnicki.

-Start 2017 with a bang (or should I say a grand slam) at the Brisbane International.
+Start 2018 with a bang (or should I say a grand slam) at the Brisbane International.
 This year is set to be another nail-biting event, with Andy Murray returning to Brisbane for the first time since 2013.
 Tennis god Rafael Nadal is also set to make an appearance and reigning champs Karolina Pliskova and Grigor Dimitrov will also be back to defend their titles.

-Girls, sort out your fascinators stat, because the The Magic Millions January Carnival on the Gold Coast is just around the corner.
-Starting with the flaghsip Yearling Sale on Friday 6 January showcasing world-class thoroughbreds, then the celebrations continue with the Pacific Fair Polo on Sunday 8 January, topped off by the jewel crown of equine events, Australia’s first $10 Million Raceday.
+Girls, sort out your fascinators stat, because The Magic Millions January Carnival on the Gold Coast is just around the corner.
+Starting with the flagship Yearling Inspections from the 5th, the celebrations continue with the 2018 Pacific Fair Magic Millions Polo on the 7th.
+Then to top it all off is the 2018 Magic Millions Raceday on the 13th.

 Burleigh Heads over the Australia Day long weekend?
 Hell yeah.
 But combine your stay with the four-day Burleigh Pro, where some of the best surfers in the world will be battling it out for the valuable World Surf League (WSL) Qualifying Series, and you’ve got a long weekend of heart-pumping beach entertainment to boot.

-E&E Waste Hell of the West Triathlon: 5 February 2017
+E & E Waste Hell of the West Triathlon: 4 February 2018